Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthAs far as performance goes, the GeForce GTX Titan X should theoretically be just a bit better than the GeForce GTX 1080 in general. (explain)
+Memory BandwidthThe GeForce GTX Titan X, in theory, should perform just a bit faster than the GeForce GTX 1080 overall. (explain)

-Texel RateThe GeForce GTX 1080 will be much (more or less 34%) more effective at texture filtering than the GeForce GTX Titan X. (explain)
+Texel RateThe GeForce GTX 1080 is a lot (about 34%) better at AF than the GeForce GTX Titan X. (explain)

-Pixel RateIf using a high screen resolution is important to you, then the GeForce GTX 1080 is a better choice, but not by far. (explain)
+Pixel RateIf using a high resolution is important to you, then the GeForce GTX 1080 is superior to the GeForce GTX Titan X, but only just. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison